madsdude/Network/Stacking.md

 Bash

 ```
-hw-module beacon on slot 1 on
+hw-module beacon slot 1 on

 ```